Staying Motivated Whilst Studying

 - Set deadlines for yourself.
 Here at Brooks and Kirk we are a person-centred training provider.
-This means that we won’t push you to complete your Assessor qualification by a certain deadline; then charge you if you need an extension.
+This means that we won’t push you to complete your Assessor qualification by a certain deadline; however, you do have to be aware that our courses do come with a max duration of 2 years.
 It is still important that you set your own SMART goals though, to help keep you on track.

 - Be sure to set aside time in the day for breaks.
 You can’t absorb information if your head is full and foggy.
 Take time to go for a walk in the fresh air or enjoy a change of scenery.
 You may think you haven’t got time, but trust us you will be so much more productive afterwards.

 - Cramming doesn’t work (particularly when you get older!).
 Unfortunately, gone are the days where you can work through until the early hours of the morning ready for an exam in the morning.
 The night before an exam, meeting or presentation is all about relaxing your mind ready for the day ahead.

 - Stay energised whenever possible.
 Studying around a full-time job and looking after the children can feel like an impossible task.
 But you can do it – we believe in you!
 There is no point in studying for hours on end when you are tired as you won’t learn a thing.
 Take the time to have a short break in between studying.
 Even just grabbing a cup of tea will help.
 If this is something you struggle with, try the Pomodoro technique – breaking work intervals into smaller chunks.